Rick's Free Auto Repair Advice

 tie rod end

-• Squeaking noise when turning or hitting bumps is a sign that the tie rod end is bone dry
+• A squeaking noise when turning or hitting bumps is a sign that the tie rod end is bone dry

-• Loose feeling or slack in the steering system.
-When turning the steering wheel you’ll notice a slight delay between the time you input the change and the wheels respond.
+• There is a loose feeling or slack in the steering system.
+When turning the steering wheel, you’ll notice a slight delay between the time you input the change and the wheel’s response.

 • Vehicle wander.
 You will notice that you must constantly correct the steering wheel to maintain a straight heading.